 Ctrl Alt Delete was the title of Emma’s first book which documented her adolescence online.
 But it was The Multi-Hyphen Method – a manifesto for crafting work on your own terms – that established her as one of the most exciting voices in business today.
 The Sunday Times bestseller, which was acclaimed by Richard Branson, champions diversifying your skillset and following your interests when it comes to the world of work.
 After the book’s publication, Emma was selected in the 2018 Forbes 30 under 30 Europe list for media and marketing.

-Her debut novel OLIVE follows a protagonist asking the big questions about motherhood and will be published by HarperCollins in June 2020.
+Her debut novel OLIVE follows a protagonist asking the big questions about motherhood and will be published by HarperCollins in July 2020.
 Her longform essay Sabotage was crowdfunded and published via the Proud Project.
 From the success of the essay, Emma will be launching a new non-fiction book Sabotage which will be published in September 2020.

 Her various platforms have become a window into her multi-hyphenate lifestyle, while her newsletter The Hyphen is an exploration of ideas that have got her thinking in new ways.
 For Emma, following interests where they lead doesn’t make millennials flakey or indecisive; it makes us hungry for opportunities to grow.